Redirect Results in ASP.NET Core MVC

 Redirect Results in ASP in ASP.NET Core MVC Web Application with Examples

-We need to use the Redirect method when we want to perform an external redirection, i.e., to a different URL.
-Suppose you want to redirect to a specific URL, then you need to use the Redirect method, and this method takes the URL to redirect.
-For example, if we want to redirect to the URL https://dotnettutorials.net, we need to use the Redirect method as shown below.
+Let us understand this with an example.
+Suppose you want to redirect to an external URL.
+This method takes the URL to redirect.
+For example, if we want to redirect to the URL https://dotnettutorials.net, we need to use the Redirect method, as shown below.

 using Microsoft.AspNetCore.Mvc;